Keycloak

 Pros

-• + Powerful admin and account consoles for centralized management of users, sessions, and fine-grained policies.
+• + Comprehensive administrative console for centralized management of roles and policies.

 Cons